Some of the offers on this page may have expired.

 An excellent score can save you thousands of dollars in interest charges over the life of a loan and make a first-class credit card a realistic option.

 The difference between an excellent credit score and a good credit score may seem like only a few points, but it can make a big difference for your wallet.

 If you’re applying for a credit card that offers a variable APR, the issuer will assign a more favorable interest rate if you have better credit, which can save you money.
 For instance, if you are assigned a 17% interest rate, the amount you owe on any balance carried would increase by .046575% each day.
 With a 25% interest rate, you would accumulate an additional .068493% daily until your next billing cycle.
 According to Bankrate’s Credit Card Payoff Calculator, if you carry a $5,000 balance and make $200 monthly payments, the difference between 17% and 25% interest is worth $920 in extra interest payments.

 Consider the types of loans you’ll take out over your lifetime, too, like mortgages, which can take decades to repay.
-According to the most recent data from FICO, a person who takes out a 30-year fixed-rate mortgage with an excellent score can score an average 3.84% interest rate while someone with good credit can get an average 4.07% interest rate.
-For a mortgage of $216,000, that’s a difference of $9,720 in interest over the lifetime of the loan.
+According to recent data from FICO, a person who takes out a 30-year fixed-rate mortgage with a credit score of 760 or better could get a 2.39% interest rate while someone with a 620 score could get a 3.98% interest rate.
+With a $216,000 mortgage, the person with excellent credit would have a monthly payment about $188 lower and save about $2,250 a year.